It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 NA

-Practice: Treat logs as event streams
+Treat logs as event streams

 As a large-scale solution, in order to confirm that your solution is alive, in a healthy state, you should have a continuous stream of logs, that capture what is running in your solution.

-It should be independently implemented, like EFK
+It should be independently implemented, like EFK.

-Old Approach: Store logs in local files or ignore them, instead of Stream logs to stdout/stderr and aggregate externally
+Store logs in local files or ignore them, instead of Stream logs to stdout/stderr and aggregate externally

 Facilitates centralized monitoring and debugging

-Practice: Run admin/management tasks as one-off processes
+Run admin/management tasks as one-off processes.

 You have 2 types of functionalities: